microsoft/MixedRealityToolkit-Unity/Documentation/Tools/AssetSwapUtility.md

 # Asset swap utility

 Find and replace is ubiquitous when working in text and content creation tools.
 When you need to swap many assets within a Unity scene this is where the `AssetSwapUtility` (xref:Microsoft.MixedReality.Toolkit.Utilities.Editor.AssetSwapUtility) [ScriptableObject](https://docs.unity3d.com/Manual/class-ScriptableObject.html) and editor can lend a hand.
+The utility is included with the `Microsoft.MixedReality.Toolkit.Unity.Tools` package.

 The `AssetSwapUtility` saves all find and replace actions as a ScriptableObject so that it is trival to swap back and forth or save swap "themes" for future use.